Kris-Thornton/Agent-Usagi/README.md

-- 👋 Hi, I’m @Agent-Usagi
+- 👋 Hi, I’m @Kris Thornton
 - 👀 I’m interested in coding, music, photography and all kinds of things.
 - 🌱 I currently finished HTML, CSS and Python and now studying JavaScript.
 - 📫 How to reach me Kristhornton@ymail.com